 Radon Problems at School or Work

-Since school may be the second largest contributor to a child's radon exposure (or to teachers or staff), the U.S. Environmental Protection Agency (EPA) recommends that all schools be tested and that action be taken to reduce elevated radon levels.
+Since schools may be the second largest contributor to a child's radon exposure (or to teachers or staff), the U.S. Environmental Protection Agency (USEPA) recommends that all schools be tested and that action be taken to reduce elevated radon levels.

 The survey was intended to determine the overall potential for radon problems in schools, and it did confirm that elevated radon levels could occur in schools.
 As is the case with homes, however, the only way to know whether a building has elevated radon levels is to test that building.
 Differing soils and geology, construction factors, and occupancy patterns can result in significantly different radon levels from room to room and from building to building, even in the same general locale.
 All buildings should be tested.